A Functional Perspective on Knowledge Distillation in Neural Networks: Experimental Setup

-To isolate the effect of the teacher signal, we introduce a Random Control Distillation (RCD) setup, analogous to a randomised control trial~\citep{hariton2018randomised}.
-Here, the student is trained with the same distillation loss (Eq.~\ref{eq:kd}), but the teacher outputs are replaced by samples from a uniform distribution in $[0, 1]$.
-This setup is visualised in Figure~\ref{fig:kd-setups}.
+To isolate the effect of the teacher signal, we compare KD against two controls: SIDDO (same initialisation, different data order), using the same architecture and initialisation as the teacher, but trained independently with different training-order randomness; RCD (random control distillation; analogous to a randomised control trial~\citep{hariton2018randomised}), using the same optimisation as KD (Eq.~\ref{eq:kd}), but where teacher distribution is replaced with a class-uniform target $p^{(\textrm{RCD})}(y\mid x)=\frac{1}{K}$ for $K$ classes (i.e., uniform teacher logits).
+The setup is visualised in Figure~\ref{fig:kd-setups}.
+RCD is intended as a counterfactual control that preserves the distillation training form while removing teacher information content.

 We vary the distillation coefficient $\alpha \in \{0.1, 0.5, 0.9\}$ to modulate reliance on the teacher.
 At 0.1, the teacher signal contributes minimally; at 0.5, there is an equal weighting of label and teacher supervision; at 0.9, training is predominantly guided by the teacher.
-If KD achieves meaningful knowledge transfer, functional similarity should increase with higher $\alpha$.
-All experiments use temperature $T = 1$ to preserve the original teacher distribution.

-For each architecture--dataset pair spanning over different modalities, we train 3 teacher models (seeds 0-2), and 10 student models per distillation setup (KD, RCD, SIDDO; see below) $\times$ 3 $\alpha$ values (seeds 10-19).
-This results in 73 models per dataset--architecture pair, and a total of \textbf{3,942 models} across all conditions (Table~\ref{fig:modality-dataset-architecture}).
-Results are reported using Standard Error of the Mean (SEM)~\citep{belia2005researchers}, which better reflects estimation uncertainty across independent runs.
-Our experimental setup is aligned with reproducibility protocols, defined by~\cite{mason-williams2025reproducibility}, using hypothesis testing and levering statistical significance to enhance the robustness and generality of our findings.
+If KD induces meaningful knowledge transfer, functional similarity should monotonically increase with an increase of the $\alpha$ (although optimiser dynamics and task effects may introduce deviations).
+All experiments use temperature $T = 1$ to preserve the original teacher distribution allowing for full representation matching.
+However, in Section~\ref{sec:temperature-kd}, we vary temperature to analyse its impact on knowledge transfer.
+For each architecture--dataset pair across modalities, we train 3 teacher models (seeds 0-2).
+For each teacher, we then train 10 student models for each distillation setup (KD, RCD, SIDDO) over 3 $\alpha$ values (0.1, 0.5, 0.9) for KD and RCD - we use 10 training seeds (10-19).
+This results in 71 models per architecture-teacher combination, and 2,556 models in the self-distillation experiments alone.
+For smaller-student KD we train 790 models, while for temperature experiments we train 490 models, for a total of \textbf{4,189 models} across the paper when including adversarial and feature map matching experiments.
+A full breakdown of models trained per experimental setup is provided in Appendix Section~\ref{app:compute_usage}.
+Table~\ref{fig:modality-dataset-architecture} provides a list of architectures and datasets used, spanning settings from SVHN to ImageNet.
+Results are reported using the Standard Error of the Mean (SEM)~\citep{belia2005researchers}, which better reflects estimation uncertainty across independent runs.